erlang/erlang-org/_posts/2022-04-20-faster-rand.md

 an infinite period, since the time it will take for it to repeat is assumed to be longer than the Erlang node will survive.

-For the new fast generators the period it is about 2<sup>35</sup>, and for the good ones in `rand` it is at least 2<sup>116</sup>&nbsp;-&nbsp;1, which is a huge difference and also much more than what can be consumed during an Erlang node's lifetime.
+For the new fast `mwc59` generator the period it is about 2<sup>59</sup>.
+For the regular ones in `rand` it is at least 2<sup>116</sup>&nbsp;-&nbsp;1, which is a huge difference.
+It might be possible to consume 2<sup>59</sup> numbers during an Erlang node's lifetime, but not 2<sup>116</sup>.

-There are also generators in `rand` with a period of 2<sup>928</sup>&nbsp;-&nbsp;1 which is ridiculously long, but facilitates generating very many parallel sub-sequences that are guaranteed to not overlap.
+There are also generators in `rand` with a period of 2<sup>928</sup>&nbsp;-&nbsp;1 which might seen ridiculously long, but that facilitates generating very many parallel sub-sequences guaranteed to not overlap.

-For example in physical simulation it is common practice to only use a fraction of the period, both regarding how many numbers you generate and on how large range you generate, or it may affect the simulation for example that specific numbers do not reoccur.
+In, for example, a physical simulation it is common practice to only use a fraction of the generator's period, both regarding how many numbers you generate and on how large range you generate, or it may affect the simulation for example that specific numbers do not reoccur.
 If you have pulled 3 aces from a deck you know there is only one left.